official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-2.md

-205. Lord Williams of Baglan, a Special Adviser to Mr Cook from 2000 to 2001 (and subsequently to Mr Straw until July 2005), told the Inquiry that Mr Cook had been “concerned that the attack had not merited Ministerial authorisation”; and that he feared “it was the harbinger of a more assertive US stance on Iraq”.115
+205. Lord Williams of Baglan, a Special Adviser to Mr Cook from 2000 to 2001 (and subsequently to Mr Straw until July 2005), told the Inquiry that Mr Cook had been “concerned that the attack had not merited Ministerial authorisation”; and that he feared “it was the harbinger of a more assertive US stance on Iraq”.[^115]

 ## Mr Blair`s meeting with President Bush at Camp David
-206. At his first White House press conference in February 2001, President Bush said that he would “review options as to how to make the sanctions work”.116
+206. At his first White House press conference in February 2001, President Bush said that he would “review options as to how to make the sanctions work”.[^116]
-207. On 23 February, before travelling to Camp David, Mr Blair met Vice President Cheney in Washington.117 Mr Blair argued that the sanctions regime was not perfect, but that it had restrained Saddam Hussein.
+207. On 23 February, before travelling to Camp David, Mr Blair met Vice President Cheney in Washington.[^117] Mr Blair argued that the sanctions regime was not perfect, but that it had restrained Saddam Hussein.
-208. Mr Blair told the Inquiry that Iraq was not a top priority for his meeting with President Bush at Camp David.118
+208. Mr Blair told the Inquiry that Iraq was not a top priority for his meeting with President Bush at Camp David.[^118]
-209. Sir Christopher Meyer told the Inquiry that the two foreign policy issues at the top of the agenda were the anti-ballistic missile treaty and nuclear missile defence.119
+209. Sir Christopher Meyer told the Inquiry that the two foreign policy issues at the top of the agenda were the anti-ballistic missile treaty and nuclear missile defence.[^119]
 210. Sir John Sawers told the Inquiry that Iraq had been the first subject discussed at Camp David:

 “… not because it was the most important but because Colin Powell … was about to depart for the region and … he [President Bush] wanted to deal with Iraq first so

-114 Public hearing, 15 December 2009, page 48.
+[^114]: Public hearing, 15 December 2009, page 48.
-115 Statement, 9 January 2011, page 3.
+[^115]: Statement, 9 January 2011, page 3.
-116 The White House Archive, 22 February 2001, Press Conference by the President.
+[^116]: The White House Archive, 22 February 2001, Press Conference by the President.
-117 Letter Sawers to Cowper-Coles, 24 February 2001, ‘Prime Minister’s Meeting with Vice President Cheney, Washington, 23 February 2001’.
+[^117]: Letter Sawers to Cowper-Coles, 24 February 2001, ‘Prime Minister’s Meeting with Vice President
-118 Public hearing, 29 January 2010, page 8.
+[^118]: Public hearing, 29 January 2010, page 8.
-119 Public hearing, 26 November 2009, pages 11-12.
+[^119]: Public hearing, 26 November 2009, pages 11-12.

 231